 You need to copy all the page’s source code and paste it into the box on the tool’s web page.
 Finally, to complete the process, click Download.

-For more detailed instructions, check out our mini-guide elsewhere on the site.
+For more detailed instructions, check out our mini-guide to downloading private Facebook videos.
 Remember, be ethical.
 Don’t use this tool to publish, steal, or exploit another person’s content.

 - Pros: Let’s you circumnavigate Facebook’s privacy restrictions.

 - Cons: Raises ethical and moral questions.

 SaveFrom offers three ways to download Facebook videos.
 It also works with several other sites including YouTube, Vimeo, Dailymotion, Yandex, and Break.

 If you’ve been following along, you will be familiar with the first one: Grab the video’s URL, paste it into the on-screen box, and hit Download.

 We’ve also touched on the second approach; like FBDown, SaveFrom has a Chrome extension.
 In the Chrome Web Store, it’s branded as Ast Saver.